junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 ### draft notes

-the gatekeeper angels of Winter Quay are Inias and Hannah (how Dean recognize), the alcove angel inside Winter Quay that caged Dean is Tessa (also how he recognize)
+the gatekeeper angels of Winter Quay are Inias and Hannah, the alcove angel inside Winter Quay is Tessa

 the elevator dings: make people think angels are coming up, actually Cas/Doctor/River/Amy coming up